-5.2.6 DES
+6.2.7 DES

 DES is the old Data Encryption Standard, specified by NIST.
 It uses a block size of 64 bits (8 octets), and a key size of 56 bits.
-However, the key bits are distributed over 8 octets, where the least significant bit of each octet is used for parity.
+However, the key bits are distributed over 8 octets, where the least significant bit of each octet may be used for parity.
 A common way to use DES is to generate 8 random octets in some way, then set the least significant bit of each octet to get odd parity, and initialize DES with the resulting key.